Terms and Conditions of Use

-How we will use and share your personal data
+Privacy Notice: How we will use and share your personal data

-This notice explains how Mills & Reeve LLP, 24 King William Street, London, EC4R 9AT, and Mills & Reeve Services Limited, 1 St. James Court, Whitefriars, Norwich, Norfolk, NR3 1RU, will collect, use or otherwise process personal data of current staff and partners (“you”), how we use it internally, how we share it, how long we keep it and what your legal rights are in relation to it.
+This notice explains how Mills & Reeve LLP, 24 King William Street, London, EC4R 9AT and Mills & Reeve Services Limited, 1 St. James Court, Whitefriars, Norwich, Norfolk, NR3 1RU will collect, use or otherwise process your personal data.

 What information may we hold about you?